vaceletm/BlogPost/TuleapRackspace.md

 ---------------------------------------

-But what's awesome with cloud servers is that you can create yourself a ton of new problems you would never imagine with a bare metal servers.
+But what's awesome with cloud servers is that you can create yourself a ton of new problems you would never imagine with a bare metal server.
 This is what we have done for our continuous integration.

 [Yannis already wrote about our CI](http://www.tuleap.org/tuleap-continuous-integration-infrastructure) so